endlesspint8/endlesspint8.github.io/night-night/index.md

 |	_This Is Marketing_	|	Seth Godin	|	AUDIOBOOK	|	Godin always provides cleary articulated insights. |
 |	_Pale Fire_	|	Vladimir Nabokov	|	EBOOK	|	Well, it's Nabokov and [Time 100 Novels] |

+> _"How's your mother?"_
+>
+> _"Ah, she's on her way out."_
+>
+> _"We all are, act accordingly."_

+So says Jack Nicholson's character, Frank Costello, to a nobody characater in _The Departed_.
+A seamingly superflous bit of banter who's short exchange belies what can be unpacked, both within the movie and when we step out of the theater.
+Our hour on the stage is all we have yet how often do we

 ---